mvpossum/cms-oia/README.md

 Scoreboard
 ------------
-It is separated by ranking, and shows the school.
+It is separated by ranking, and shows the school instead of the team.
+You can modify the school with admin interface (cmsAdminWebServer), under user properties or automatically load it from a csv when importing the contest.

 Log